 The Vice-Chair will also take on the duties of the Finance Officer.
 Duties will include reviewing the financial report prior to monthly meetings and contacting MnCCC for any questions or clarifications.
 Presenting the

 financial report at monthly meetings.
 Working with MnCCC on annual fees prior to the annual business meeting.
-A draft of fees should be presented at the May regular meeting prior to the June business meeting.
+A draft of fees should be presented at the May regular meeting prior to the annual business meeting.

 Section 3.
 Recording Officer